ConnectingEurope/eInvoicing-EN16931/README.md

 Official Schematron eInvoicing-EN16931 artefacts for CEN/TC 434.
 This repository does not contain eInvoicing-EN16931 rules for any CIUS.

-**This was the repository originally created at ConnectingEurope/eInvoicing-EN16931 - it is now maintained here**

 Latest release
   * UBL & CII: **v1.3.6** (2021-05-31) - https://github.com/ConnectingEurope/eInvoicing-EN16931/releases/tag/validation-1.3.6
   * EDIFACT:   **v1.0.0** (2018-02-08) - https://github.com/ConnectingEurope/eInvoicing-EN16931/releases/tag/eInvoicing-EN16931-1.0.0